xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 There are two collections methods for telemetry.
 Dial-in and dial-out, it refers to which element initiates the telemetry session: the collector or the data source device.
 For more information, there is this great article on XRdocs: [Model-Driven Telemetry: Dial-In or Dial-Out ?](https://xrdocs.io/telemetry/blogs/2017-01-20-model-driven-telemetry-dial-in-or-dial-out/)

-As both methods may be used depending on your production environment, both approach will be described and used as example.
+As both methods may be used depending on your production environment, both approach will be described and used as examples.
 While gRPC dial-out is often easier to work with, we will show that the same result can be achieved with both.

 ## Telegraf collector

-Telegraf is composed of multiples plugin that can be categorized in four differents types:
+Telegraf is composed of multiple plugins that can be categorized in four differents types:
- - Input plugin: Collect the raw metrics from the datasources
+ - **Input plugin:** Collect the raw metrics from the datasources
- - Processor plugin: Transform, decorate and filter metrics
+ - **Processor plugin:** Transform, decorate and filter metrics
- - Aggregator plugin: create aggregate metric as average mean, min, max, etc.
+ - **Aggregator plugin:** create aggregate metric as average mean, min, max, etc.
- - Output plugin: write the metric to datastore.
+ - **Output plugin:** write the metric to datastore.

 For IOS XR routers the plugin `inputs.gnmi` is used for dial-in and the plugin `inputs.cisco_telemetry_mdt` is used for dial-out.